Stuyk/altv-javascript-guide/src/en/api/3_arrays.md

 const currentVehicles = [...alt.Vehicle.all];

 // Loop through vehicles.
-for(let i = 0; i < currentVehicles.length; i++) {
+for (let i = 0; i < currentVehicles.length; i++) {
     const aVehicle = currentVehicles[i];

-    // We check validity by checking if 'aPlayer.valid' is true. if (!aVehicle || !aVehicle.valid) {
+    // We check validity by checking if 'aVehicle.valid' is true. if (!aVehicle || !aVehicle.valid) {
         continue;
     }

     // Do other stuff.
 }

-// Another way to loop through players. currentVehicles.forEach((vehicle, index) => {
+// Another way to loop through vehicles. currentVehicles.forEach((vehicle, index) => {
     // We are checking validity here once again. if (!vehicle || !vehicle.valid) {
         return;
     }

+    // Do other stuff.
 });
 ```